LouiseSteward/learn/public-health/text/quiz-10.md

 	+	Too much has been ordered, so the item may expire and be wasted
 	- 	These are items that are “over and above” the items on the Essential Medicines list
 	- 	Too much has been ordered, but this is not important as it is better to be safe than sorry
-19. What is “safety stock”?
+19. What is “minimum stock”?
 	+	The level of stock that should trigger a re-order so that new supplies can arrive before it runs out
 	- 	Personal protective items such as gloves
 	- 	The items that should always be on hand, such as adrenalin